• Skip to primary navigation

 shredded chicken added to pot pie filling

-You’ll notice that I don’t add any cream to this recipe – I don’t like it nor do I think it needs it.
+You’ll notice that I don’t add any cream to this recipe – I don’t like cream nor do I think this recipe needs it.

 Creating a dairy free creamy roux for chicken pot pie